run-ai/docs/docs/Researcher/cli-reference/runai-submit.md

 ## Output

 The command will attempt to submit a Job.
-You can follow up on the Job by running `runai list workloads` or `runai describe workload <workload-name>`.
+You can follow up on the Job by running `runai list jobs` or `runai describe job <job-name>`.

 Note that the submit call may use a _policy_ to provide defaults to any of the above flags.